 The MOH will ensure provision of a comprehensive package of HIV clinical services at 76 transitioned sites.
 The package includes clinical staging & baseline CD4 count for all patients, follow-up CD4 every six months, management of OIs & other HIV-related illnesses including OI diagnosis & treatment, & routine provision of CTX prophylaxis for all eligible adults based on national guidelines, prevention with positive (PwP) interventions, nutritional counseling & support, positive living & risk reduction counseling & palliative care.
-Linkages from entry points for HIV testing & treatment will be supported .
+Linkages from entry points for HIV testing & treatment will be supported.
 Pre-ART patients will be closely followed to maintain high retention rates & treatment initiation when eligible.
 Work with SCMS will ensure that sites have reliable forecasting & stock management systems & provide accurate reporting to RBC/MPPD/MPD on commodities for adult HIV care & support.
 The MOH will emphasize quality and continuum of care through effective linkages, & sustainability of services through PBF.
 MOH will support referrals for all PLHIV & their families, particularly children under 5 years of age & pregnant women, for malaria prevention services, including provision of LLINs & referral to community providers for water purification kits & health education on hygiene for reduction of diarrheal diseases. .

 Psychological support for PLHIV at clinic & community levels will be strengthened through training for all 76 health facilities & community-based providers.
-Moreover in collaboration with IHDPC and Ndera hospital, MOH will provide technical assistance to all district hospitals for HIV/mental health integration. in collaboration with the National Police, the MOH-MCH unit will coordinate the scale-up plan for the HIV/SGBV initiative at all district hospitals including capacity building of health care providers in SGBV client management & strengthening of SGBV M&E systems; In addition MOH will provide technical assistance to Gisenyi one stop center.
+Moreover in collaboration with IHDPC and Ndera hospital, MOH will provide technical assistance to all district hospitals for HIV/mental health integration. in collaboration with the

+National Police, the MOH-MCH unit will coordinate the scale-up plan for the HIV/SGBV initiative at all district hospitals including capacity building of health care providers in SGBV client management & strengthening of SGBV M&E systems; In addition MOH will provide technical assistance to Gisenyi one stop center.
 The MOH will coordinate the implementation of the cervical cancer screening & treatment programs.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HVTB 1,710,000 0 of TB treatment with DOTS programs.
+In COP12, the MOH will continue to support the 76 transition sites in the delivery of quality TB/HIV services, while supporting the national TB/HIV program.
+The priority in COP12 will be to expand HIV testing to all TB suspects and enroll those who test positive in HIV care and treatment, expand implementation of regular TB screening for all PLHIV, ensuring adequate diagnosis of TB and completion of TB treatment with DOTS programs.
 In COP12, the MOH will continue to support sites to increase case detection rates, as well as provide quality case management and follow-up.
 In addition, the MOH will support scale-up of the implementation of the TB infection control policy as well as the national PIT policy at the MOH- supported ART sites.
 MOH will ensure high quality recording of individual patient information, collect high quality data, and report and review these data.
 Efforts will be made to progressively transition the supervision and mentoring of the TB/HIV activities at site level to the district teams.
 This will be done through a collaborative approach based on evaluation of TB/HIV standards of care, district evaluation meetings and supportive supervision and mentorship of the district team.
 Infrastructure improvement is crucial in TB prevention and management.
 As outlined in the Partnership Framework, in COP12, the MOH in collaboration with the TB Division will continue to implement TB infection control guidelines in order to reduce TB transmission in health care facilities.
 These activities will include rehabilitating three health facilities according to national TB infection control requirements, including rehabilitating patient waiting areas and TB wards.
 In addition, the MOH will improve and expand its current District-level supervision activities to include activities relating to the quality of diagnosis of TB suspects.